pesricha/taipy-doc/docs/userman/gui/extension/extension_packaging.md

 You can create an autonomous Python package to distribute your Taipy GUI custom extension library.

 The following steps must be performed:
-- go to your project's root `Pipfile` directory
+- go to your project's root directory (where the `Pipfile` is located)
 - Install the build package:
   - If you are using `pipenv`:
   ```bash